egorikas/egorikas.github.io/_posts/2018-04-22-max-and-min-heap-implementation-with-csharp.md

 We are using array as a storage for members of the heap.
 And doing a few calculation after every add/remove from the top.
 (The implementation is the same as in the <a href="https://www.youtube.com/watch?v=t0Cq6tVNRBA">video</a>).

 ## Max heap
-If you want to create `Max heap`, you need to chane those methods:
+If you want to create `Max heap`, you need to change those methods:

 ```csharp
             private void ReCalculateDown()